omni-network/omni/docs/content/operate/config.md

 Note that validator nodes require additional config as specified in the [Run a Validator](validator.md).

+## Restoring Node Snapshots
+As mentioned in the [FAQ](faq.md#what-syncing-options-are-supported), Omni supports different ways to sync a node.
+The fastest and preferred way is to download node snapshots provided by Omni.

+TBD: explain process to download and restore node snapshots.

 ## Configure halo

 Halo is a CosmosSDK application.
 Configuring it is therefore very similar to any